forge-55/bunkeros/README.md

 ## Installation

-BunkerOS provides a robust, automated installation system with compatibility checking and error recovery.
+BunkerOS uses a **two-phase installation** for maximum safety and reliability.

 ### Quick Start